The Wit and Wisdom of Charles Spurgeon

 Charles Spurgeon

-If I could meet any Baptist preacher from history, Charles Spurgeon—the “Prince of Preachers”—would top my list.
-His experimental preaching have uplifted me, blending powerful diction and vivid illustrations that resonate with lay audiences.
-After reading Spurgeon: A New Biography by Arnold Dallimore, I’ve come to appreciate also his character, wit, and humor.
-Spurgeon showed with his ready humor how the highest spirituality can be exemplified in the most cheerful and engaging character.
-Truly, his wit is as abundant as his wisdom.
-Here are a few of my favorite examples that capture his humor and wit:
+If I could pull up a chair with any Baptist preacher from history, Charles Spurgeon—the “Prince of Preachers”—would top my list.
+He’s known for his powerful preaching, blending powerful diction and vivid illustrations that resonate with lay audiences.
+But I’ve come to appreciate something else about him: his character, his lightning-fast wit, and his infectious humor.
+Spurgeon showed with his ready humor that the highest spirituality can coexist with a cheerful, engaging personality.
+His wit, truly, was as abundant as his wisdom.
+Here are a few of my favorite stories that capture the humor of the man behind the pulpit:

 Prior to his execution, Love prayed for his accusers, for the Church, for England and Scotland to be one, and for the friend who was to be executed after him.